alanmmckay/form_input_field/README.md

     = label :user, :email', flash[:errors][:email][0], {:class => "alert-danger input-group-text"}
 ```

-This gem condenses the above into more a more concise method call:
+This gem condenses the above into more a more concise set of method calls:

 ```
 %div.input-group